ssc-spc-cloud-nuage/eslz-template/L1_blueprint_base/README.md

-# ESLZ (Enterprise Scale Landing Zone) fundations blueprint
+# ESLZ (Enterprise Scale Landing Zone) base blueprint

 ## Description

-This level 1 blueprint will deploy all Landing Zone resources needed to support the ESLZ.
+This level 1 blueprint will deploy all base resources needed to support the ESLZ.

 The following resources will be deployed by this blueprint: